• Skip to primary navigation

 A parchment lined baking sheet with freshly based chewy chocolate cookies on it.
 The cookies are visibly studded with bits of cherries throughout.

-You’re going to want to let them cool to room temperature before proceeding, also.
+Move cookies to wire rack to cool.
+You’re going to want to let them cool to room temperature before proceeding.

 Back in the day, I used to melt the white chocolate, transfer it to a microwaveable squeeze bottle, and squeeze out fat little snakes of white chocolate in a zig zag pattern across the cookies.